 Everyone in my family is a teacher in one form or another.
 My mom teaches 6th grade English and History, my dad is a truck driving instructor, both of my grandmothers are instructors in their field of expertise.
 Knowing this may lead one to believe that I was forced to become a teacher however, I fell into tutoring by accident.
-Throughout my time in school I excelled in mathematics and humanities and I was often asked by my peers to help them with their studies.
+Throughout my time in school, I excelled in mathematics and humanities and I was often asked by my peers to help them with their studies.
 Once I became a senior in high school I began charging for my services and thus a tutor was born.

-I currently have 10 year’s experience tutoring students of all subjects and grade levels.
+I currently have 10 years of experience tutoring students of all subjects and grade levels.
 Although math is still my favorite subject, I have become quite adept at tutoring test prep and have developed many strategies designed to help students excel.
-Students often describe be as stern but caring and I try to live up to that description with every student I help.
-I hold my students to a high level and although I push them to excel I’m always there to lift them up should they fall short of their goals.
+Students often describe me as stern but caring and I try to live up to that description with every student I help.
+I hold my students to a high level and although I push them to excel I'm always there to lift them up should they fall short of their goals.

-California State University-Fullerton - Bachelors, Sociology and Comparative Religion
+Undergraduate Degree: California State University-Fullerton - Bachelors, Sociology and Comparative Religion

 Elementary School Math